Travel.State.Gov > International Travel > Learn About Your Destination > Malawi International Travel Information

-You should avoid traveling on foot at night, especially in urban areas, as armed muggings and assaults have increased.
+You should avoid traveling on foot at night, especially in urban areas, as armed muggings and assaults have occurred.
 Non-Malawians have been targeted in Lilongwe, and several U.S. citizens have been injured.
 City streets should be considered unsafe after dark even when walking in a large group.
 Pedestrians should also be cautious during daylight hours.
 Visitors in need of transportation should request that hotel or restaurant management call a taxi or car service.

 The capacity and availability of public security forces is limited, we recommend you use caution when visiting and/or staying in isolated areas such as the Mount Mulanje region .
 You should take appropriate action to ensure your safety if traveling to remote areas, and never travel alone or at night.
 Ensure you are communicating with a friend or family member as to your whereabouts while traveling in Malawi, as cell phone reception is limited in many areas.

 Victims of Crime: